 Eligible non-citizens must clear the Department of Homeland Security/Social Security Number matching system or will be required to document their status with the Student Financial Aid Office.
 A copy of the documentation papers will be sent to the DHS for confirmation and clearance before the application for aid will be processed.

-Students who fall under Deferred Action for Childhood Arrivals (DACA) DO NOT qualify for federal or state financial aid programs.
+Students who fall under Deferred Action for Childhood Arrivals (DACA) DO NOT qualify for federal financial aid programs.